erwa/notes/hive/hive.md

 Initialized by data/scripts/q_test_init.sql

+### HiveServer2

+JDBC client -> Thrift client -> HiveServer2.
+No JDBC implementation in HiveServer2 itself.
+Just a client-side interface wrapping Thrift client.

+Internally, JDBC uses Driver (same as used by Hive CLI) for executing queries.

 ### Beeline

 ```
 # Run in embedded HiveServer2 mode
 beeline -u jdbc:hive2://

+# for more logging, add
+--version

 !q # quit, or Ctrl + D